neutrinojs/neutrino/docs/faq.md

 your similar projects.
 Using a preset rather than a boilerplate keeps this process DRY.

-Tools like [Create React App](https://github.com/facebook/create-react-app) have been fantastic improvements to the tooling ecosystem, but unfortunately, only work on specific environments like React, and do not allow simple extensibility of the build configuration.
-To answer this, new and similar projects are cropping up to build different types of projects, often duplicating efforts that miss out on the best practices to share with the other project types.
+Tools like [Create React App](https://github.com/facebook/create-react-app) have been fantastic improvements to the tooling ecosystem, but unfortunately, it only works on specific environments like React, and do not allow simple extensibility of the build configuration.
+To answer this, new and similar projects are cropping up to build different types of projects, often duplicating efforts and missing out on opportunities to share best practices with the other project types.

 ### What is the added value versus all the boilerplate projects out there?